keu/docs/tutorials/astro-python-sdk.md

 Create some auxiliary tables in Snowflake and populate them with a small amount of data for this ETL example.

-1. In your Snowflake Worksheet, create and populate a `customers_table`.
+1. In your Snowflake worksheet, create and populate a `customers_table`.
 You'll join this table with an orders table that you create with the Astro Python SDK:

     ```sql
     CREATE OR REPLACE TABLE customers_table (customer_id CHAR(10), customer_name VARCHAR(100), type VARCHAR(10) );